NicholG90/NicholG90/README.md

 <h1 align="left">Hi, I'm Nick!</h1>
-<h3 align="left">A Front-End Web Developer passionate about solving problems and building exciting solutions on the web.</h3>
+<h3 align="left">A Full Stack Software Developer, passionate about solving problems and building exciting software solutions.</h3>

-Knowledgeable in HTML/CSS, Javascript and React, while still continuing to grow across new disciplines and technologies.
+Knowledgeable in Typescript/Javascript, Node, React, React Native, Vue and HTML/CSS, while still continuing to grow across new disciplines and technologies.

 Something About Me: I'm an aspiring triathlete.
 I enjoy the challenge of pushing your body in long distant events.